The Bare Bones About My Emperor Penguin Essay

 Miesler is not a scientist nor does he understand biology.
-He is simply obsessed withe discrediting any skeptical interpretation.
-He refuses to accept any and all evidence that refutes climate driven extinction.
-Because my career has been dedicated to improving environmental stewardship, he seems overly obsessed with discrediting my essays and assassinating character.
-Lacking any background in science, he quickly mis-characterizes any discussions he doesn’t understand, to assert my words must be lies or deception.
+He is simply obsessed withe discrediting all skeptical interpretations.
+He refuses to accept any and all evidence that refutes unsupported climate driven extinction.
+Because my career has been dedicated to improving environmental stewardship, he sees my credentials as a trheat to his beliefs becoming overly obsessed with discrediting my essays and assassinating my character.
+Lacking any background in science, he usually mis-characterizes any discussion that he fails to understand, choosing instead to rant that my words must be lies or deception.

 But you be the judge-

 Regards my essay: Blinded by Beliefs: The Straight Poop on Emperor Penguins

 “I first contacted Ainley to determine if his “drowning chicks” were based on observation or theoretical beliefs.
 Ainley confessed his claims were based on a sentence in Barbraud’s paper that stated, “Complete or extensive breeding failures in some years resulted from early break-out of the sea-ice holding up the colony, or from prolonged blizzards during the early chick-rearing period.